-July 12, 2005 - Part 1 of the formal investiture as Monaco's ruler is Mass at St. Nicholas Cathedral, marking the end of the mourning period for Prince Rainier.
+July 12, 2005 - Part one of the formal investiture as Monaco's ruler is Mass at St. Nicholas Cathedral, marking the end of the mourning period for Prince Rainier.

-November 17, 2005 - Part 2 of the formal investiture is the enthronement ceremony at St. Nicholas Cathedral.
+November 17, 2005 - Part two of the formal investiture is the enthronement ceremony at St. Nicholas Cathedral.

 April 16, 2006 - Travels to the North Pole by dogsled to highlight global warming.

 June 1, 2006 - Acknowledges paternity of his daughter, Jazmin Grace Grimaldi, born to an American former waitress, Tamara Rotolo.